Como, Colorado: History

 It is believed the town was named by miners from Como, Italy, who worked the coal fields of the area.
 In 1879, the town became the location of a depot of the Denver, South Park and Pacific Railroad, which was extended over Kenosha Pass to reach the silver mining areas during the Colorado Silver Boom.
+The Como, Colorado, post office opened on July 23, 1879.
 Later, the town served as a division point for trains going northward over Boreas Pass and southward toward Garos and over Trout Creek Pass at the western end of South Park.

+Current status

-The town has many historic weathered structures, including the roundhouse, hotel, and depot and has the air of a ghost town that is still nevertheless populated, by twenty people.
-It has a small commercial district consisting of a post office, gallery, hotel.
-The depot has been renovated with plans to make it an area tourist attraction.
+The town has many historic weathered structures, including the roundhouse, hotel, and depot.
+It has the air of a ghost town that is still nevertheless populated.
+Como has a small commercial district consisting of a post office, gallery and hotel.
+The roundhouse and depot have been renovated by the Denver, South Park & Pacific Historical Society with plans to make them into an area tourist attraction.